guardanet/kubectl-vaultlogin/README.md

 ```

 # SLSA3 Build Process
-Build process of the *kubectl-vaultlogin* plugin consists of two phases:
+Build process of the *kubectl-vaultlogin* plugin consists of three phases:
 1. The [SLSA3 Go Builder](https://github.com/slsa-framework/slsa-github-generator/tree/main/internal/builders/go) is used to build the binary.
 This attests to the builder as well as the build process, producing corresponding provenance.
 The *buildConfig*, that is part of the provenance, contains the following fields:
     - *version*: The version of the BuildConfig format.
     - *steps*: The steps that were performed in the build.
     - *steps[\*].command*: The list of commands that were executed in a step.

+2. During 2nd phase an SPDX SBOMs is created and uploaded and ysed to carry out a vulnerability scan, In case no CRITICAL vulnerabilities are identitfied, the scan report is uploaded, checksums are calculated and the build continues

-2. Subsequently cheksum.txt and two SBOMs (spdx and cyclonedx) are created and the [Generic SLSA3 Genetor](https://github.com/slsa-framework/slsa-github-generator/tree/main/internal/builders/generic) is used to generate a non-forgeable attestation to the artifacts' digests using the identity of the GitHub workflow
+3. Fonally [Generic SLSA3 Genetor](https://github.com/slsa-framework/slsa-github-generator/tree/main/internal/builders/generic) is used to generate a non-forgeable attestation to the artifacts' digests using the identity of the GitHub workflow

 Give the above to verify the binary, SBOMs and checksums
 1. Install [slsa-verifier](https://github.com/slsa-framework/slsa-verifier#installation).